 Exams: One mid-term (200 points) and comprehensive final exam (250 points).
-Exact dates and times for the exam will be announced in class or via BRIGHTSPACE.
+Exact dates and times for the exam will be announced in class or via Brightspace.

-Software: We will use many software packages including JMP, SAS, Tableau and R extensively in this course.
-We may also use some other software SAS Visual Analytics as needed.
+Software: We will primarily use JMP part of SAS) extensively in this course.
+We may also use some other software as needed.
 To start with, please download and install the JMP 13) software on your personal PC/laptop from OSU's IT site (https://app.it.okstate.edu/sdc/).
-More options for other software will be announced as the class progresses.

 Lab Participation, Attendance and Exercises (Individual): Because of the emphasis on "hands-on learning" in this course, attendance at all scheduled lab meetings is mandatory.
 You are responsible for having read and analyzed the assigned cases and/or readings or finish watching the video lectures prior to each lab session.
 You can expect to be called upon to comment on these materials on a regular basis in the lab sessions.
 We may also use short pop-up quizzes from time-to-time to evaluate your understanding of lecture materials and assigned readings.
 These pop-up quizzes will be administered at the beginning of the lab and will be used for class participation points.
 If you are late in coming to the lab and/or absent, you will miss the participation points for that session.
 Throughout the semester, you will also be working on many exercises (using appropriate software) in the lab and during the week.
-Lab work (exercises, participation, discussion, etc.) will count for 150 points.
+Lab work (exercises, participation, discussion, etc.) will count for 250 points.
 You must bring a table card (that clearly shows your name) to each lab session.

-Group Assignments: There will be many group assignments (400 points).
+Group Assignments: There will be many group assignments (300 points).
 These will typically involve extensive data analysis using real data sets as well as case analyses.
 These may also include writing case reports, working on a team project, etc. You may be asked to make presentations of your assignment solutions in class.
 All of these assignments will be done in groups.
 You will work in small groups of students to do these assignments.
 We may use the peer evaluations from time-to-time to adjust assignment grades for a group member, as necessary.

-Semester Grades: The final grade will be based as follows: 90% or above will result in A, 80% or more will result in B, 70% or above will result in D. Those getting less than 60% will get an F. We will look at the distribution of the total scores and use any appropriate normalization as needed.
+Semester Grades: The final grade will be based as follows: 90% or above will result in A, 80% or more will result in B, 70% or above will result in C, 60% or above will result in D. Those getting less than 60% will get an F. We will look at the distribution of the total scores and use any appropriate normalization as needed.